triniinteractive/Youtube-Shorts-From-Url-API/README.md

-# YouTube URL to Shorts API
+# YouTube Shorts From Url API

 This API is designed for YouTube content creators to process videos into engaging short clips.
 It uses advanced AI analysis to identify viral-worthy sections of videos and supports transcript generation, video trimming, and face tracking.
 Features